jukinner/overtime-app/README.md

 ## Refactor TODOS:

-## Refactor todos:
+## todos:
-- Refactor posts/_form for admin user with status
+- Integrate validation for phone attr in User:
+  # No spaces or dashes
+  # exactly 10 characters
+  # all characters must be a number despite it being a string